Learn more about Taalthuis teachers, students and team

-Leontine is coordinator of the Taalthuis teachers.
+Leontine is the coordinator of the Taalthuis teachers.
 Quite a job, managing the timetable of up to 90 Dutch teachers!
-We ask Leontine about what she loves about her job, why she thinks Taalthuis is special and what she means when she says ‘gezellig’!
+We asked Leontine about what she loves about her job, why she thinks Taalthuis is special and what she means when she says ‘gezellig’!

-What is that you love about your job?
+What is it that you love about your job?

 Where do I start?
 First of all, I love the social aspect of my job.
 Every teacher is different: they have different personalities and different qualities.
 My job is to place the most suitable teacher in front of each different group of students.
 That’s a big puzzle; it’s helpful to really know the teachers well.
 I’m managing up to 90 teachers!